chan2ie/2020_Advanced_Software/README.md

 </pre>

 ## Please be aware
 This repository is created to archive my past works.
 I welcome junior students who take the same class to refer to my codes.
-However, I strongly refuse to copying it and I am not responsible for any disadvantages you might get from copying it.
+However, I strongly oppose copying it and I am not responsible for any disadvantages you might get from copying it.